Adaptability: The Pistachio History From Tree To Market

 Map Of The Kopet Dag Mountain Range Between Iran And Turkmenistan

 In central Asia (Turkestan), Pistacia Vera grows wild with a few exceptions.
 It is rather widespread over southern central Asia in the low mountains and foothills.
 In particular, this is a semi-desert zone along the mountain chains of the south of central Asia.
 Beginning with the Caspian Sea (Kopet-Dagh mountains) up to Fergana, the region of Tashkent, and the mountains of Karatan.
-East of Karatan in central Tian-Shan, the wild pistachio will only be found in only three small areas.
+East of Karatan in central Tian-Shan, the wild pistachio will only be found in three small areas.
 You can not find them wild in the deserts of the Aral-Caspian lowland.

 There are only two small stands on the western end of the Kopet-Dagh mountains near the Caspian Sea and the Iranian frontier.
 One of the largest in Central Asia is the so-called Badkhyz pistachio stands.
 They are located near Kushka, in the extreme south of Turkmenistan, near the Afghan frontier.

 Additionally, these wild pistachio groves extend into northern Afghanistan.
 Beyond the river Amu-Daria, in the low mountains of the Pamir-Alai, the pistachio is everywhere.
 From mountainous Bokhara through the region of Samarkand and the whole of Fergana up to the western Tian-Shan.
-Large stands are found only in the region adjoining the Amu-Daria, the lower course of the rivers, Kafirnahan, Vakhsha, and Kizil-Zu.
+Large stands can be found only in the region adjoining the Amu-Daria, the lower course of the rivers, Kafirnahan, Vakhsha, and Kizil-Zu.
 The distribution of the wild pistachio is sporadic even in its principal area.
 The ancient records covering pistachio history tell of pistachios growing in many places where none exist today.

 The distribution of pistachios has been largely determined by the needs of the local populations, who sometimes use the trees as a fuel source.
-Eventually, killing them, and heavy pasturing of their cattle in some areas has prevented a natural renewal.
+Eventually, killing them and heavy pasturing of their cattle in some areas has prevented a natural renewal.
 The age of the trees ranges from 6 to 240 years.

 Worldwide Production Process For Pistachio Nuts

-The majority, if not all, of the “Pista” nuts that Afghanistan consumes or exports to that country, come from the wild pistachio forests.
+The majority, if not all, of the “Pista” nuts that Afghanistan consumes or exports to that country come from the wild pistachio forests.
 Subsequently, Indian farmers obtain from the wild trees in the hilly tracts of the Northwest Frontier Province and Baluchistan.

 Syrian Mountains For Pistachio Trees